Any translator can also translate ‘marketing’ texts, right?

 In a nutshell, they give you reassurance that they know what they are doing and what you are looking for.

-Have you ever wondered why advertising and other communication agencies charge what you might consider “high” rates for very little text?
+Have you ever wondered why advertising and other communication agencies charge what you might consider “high” fees for very little text?
 The same goes for transcreations.
 You pay for the brain-work (and virtual leg-work), not for the typing.

 If you like my approach and work ethic and think I could help you with transcreation projects, get in touch.